 Semester course; 3 lecture hours.
 3 credits.
 This course focuses on characteristics and identification of individuals with learning disabilities, emotional and behavioral disorders, intellectual disabilities, developmental delay, the less severe autism spectrum disorders, traumatic brain injury, deaf-blindness, visual impairment and other health impairments, and knowledge of characteristics throughout the lifespan, as well as providing information on effects of educational, psychosocial and behavioral interventions that serve as adaptations to the general curriculum.
 The possibilities of co-morbid or multiple conditions, coupled with cross-categorical instructional settings, warrant a class that examines all eligibility categories of students served under the special education, general curriculum.

 SEDP 201.
-Teaching Individuals With Mild and Moderate Disabilities.
+Foundations of Teaching Special Education.
 3 Hours.

 SEDP 202.
 Preparing Diverse Learners From Multicultural and Global Perspectives.
 3 Hours.